 Diagnosis and treatment of a neurological disorder can be complex and challenging.
 Primary care veterinarians often work with our board certified veterinary Neurologists in managing neurological disorders.

-WVRC offers both high field MRI and CT capabilities onsite, providing rapid, accurate diagnoses for thorough, definitive treatment of nervous system disorders and neurological problems.
-High field MRI offers superior image resolution with a much shorter anesthesia time compared to low field MRI.
-High field MRI units also allow for imaging of larger canine patients than low field units.
+WVRC offers both high-field MRI and CT capabilities onsite, providing rapid, accurate diagnoses for thorough, definitive treatment of nervous system disorders and neurological problems.
+High-field MRI offers superior image resolution with a much shorter anesthesia time than low-field MRI.
+High-field MRI units also allow for imaging larger canine patients than low-field units.

 - Comprehensive Neurological Examination

-- Cerebralspinal Fluid Collection: Commonly called a “spinal tap,” this is a procedure which is performed under general anesthesia in animals.
+Commonly called a “spinal tap,” this procedure is performed under general anesthesia in animals.
 A needle is introduced into the spinal fluid space using sterile technique to obtain a fluid sample.
-Analysis of the spinal fluid is then performed as part of an evaluation of the central nervous system for signs of disease.
+The spinal fluid is then analyzed as part of an evaluation of the central nervous system for signs of disease.

 - Brain Surgery